HybridDog/diplazer/Readme.txt

 Mode8: Gravity gun (click to pickup, click it again to drop, click+right to throw it away [dont work on players])
 Mode9: Replace: stack to left replace with stack to right
 Mode10: AutoSwitch: using from all stacks in hotbar from left to right [place dipalzer to right for max use]
-Mode11: Place platform nXn
+Mode11: Massive place: platform NxN
-Mode12: Dig platform nXn
+Mode12: Massive dig: platform NxN
+Mode13: Massive place: cube NxNxN
+Mode14: Massive dig: cube NxNxN

 Use mode8
 Use / left click		-		pick up something or a node